amplication/docs/docs/getting-started/first-app.md

 ![](./assets/pic13.jpg)

-3. Since these changes were intentional and we're happy to commit them, click **Commit Changes**.
+3. Since these changes were intentional and we're happy to commit them, click **Commit changes and build**.

 **You are now ready to build a new version of your app.
 Great work!**